 Comments made by CARF surveyors during the last accreditation survey:

-- "CSDD benefits from compassionate staff members who are committed to the persons they serve.
+- "LEA benefits from compassionate staff members who are committed to the persons they serve.
 They are creative and are encouraged to us their talents to benefit persons served."

-- "CSDD has developed an impressive corporate compliance program for their organization."
+- "LEA has developed an impressive corporate compliance program for their organization."

 - "The organization has explored unique ways of finding jobs in the community, including the creation of micro-businesses."